Partial Feedback Due: 11:59pm, Friday August 28

 - 50% Part 1: ray cast the colored ellipsoids in the input file without lighting

 - 40% Part 2: color the ellipsoids with Blinn-Phong illumination

 - Participation: Receive participation credit (outside of this assignment) for posting images of your progress, good or bad, on the class forum!

 Note that prior parts need not remain functional if later parts are completed well.

 We provide a small shell in which you can build your code.
 You can run the shell here, and see its code here.
-The shell shows how to draw pixels without using WebGL, and how to parse the input boxes.json file.
-It contains three drawing functions: one that merely draws random pixels, one that loads the boxes file and draws orthographic projections of them using canvas draw functions, and one that loads the boxes file and renders some random pixels in them.
+The shell shows how to draw pixels without using WebGL, and how to parse the input ellipsoids.json file.
+It contains three drawing functions: one that merely draws random pixels, one that loads the ellipsoids file and draws orthographic projections of them using canvas draw functions, and one that loads the ellipsoids file and renders some random pixels in them.
 The last is probably closest to what you must produce for this program.
 Some of our programming exercises also contain relevant code.

 All vertex locations should be described in world coordinates, meaning they do not require any transformation.
 Locate the eye at (0.5,0.5,-0.5), with a view up vector of [0 1 0] and a look at vector of [0 0 1].
 Locate the window a distance of 0.5 from the eye, and make it a 1x1 square normal to the look at vector and centered at (0.5,0.5,0), and parallel to the view up vector.
 With this scheme, you can assume that everything in the world is in view if it is located in a 1x1x1 box with one corner at the origin, and another at (1,1,1).
 Put a white (1,1,1) (for ambient, diffuse and specular) light at location (-0.5,1.5,-0.5).